 So what’s the way forward for packaging brands wanting to achieve digital transformation at scale?

-To build a strong foundation for digital transformation and enablement, companies should follow these steps:
+To build a strong foundation for industrial digital transformation and enablement, companies should follow these steps:

 - Develop the strategy.
 Adopt a digital-first mentality early on; define clear goals and objectives for capturing value through digital.